 12. Detective Conan (1996-)

 I guess it is obvious why ‘Detective Conan’ is on this list.
-The genius of Conan in solving the cases and the thrill of the process of solving the mystery is entertaining.
-This is still one of my favourite anime from my childhood days.
+The genius of Conan in solving the cases and the thrill of watching him brainstorm so many ideas are entertaining, to say the least.
 Shinichi Kudou is a high school student.
 He is a genius when it comes to solving criminal cases.
-But during one of his cases, he follows a band of criminals and this is when he gets caught and the criminals inject him with an experimental drug.
-Shinichi does not die but his physical appearance becomes that of a child’s.
-Thankfully, his intelligence still prevails.
-He hides his true identity from everyone including his childhood friend, Ran Mouri.
+But during one of his investigations, he follows a band of criminals, and this is when he gets caught, and the criminals inject him with an experimental drug.
+Shinichi does not die, but physically he becomes a child.
+Thankfully, his intelligence is still intact.
+He hides his true identity from everyone, including his childhood friend, Ran Mouri.
 Her father is a private eye.
-Shinichi adopts the name of Conan Edogawa, inspired by two popular mystery writers and starts solving Ran’s father’s cases from behind the scenes.
+Shinichi adopts the name of Conan Edogawa, inspired by two popular mystery writers, and starts solving Ran’s father’s cases from behind the scenes.

 11. Youjo Senki (2017)

-‘Youjo Senki’ is a fantasy, thriller anime.
-The reason the anime is on this list is because of the protagonist Tanya Degurechaff.
+‘Youjo Senki’ is a fantasy thriller anime.
+The reason the show is on this list is because of the protagonist Tanya Degurechaff.
 She is an intellectual girl whose ruthless strategies and tactics are enough to mercilessly defeat the opposing armies.
-Tanya, however, in real-life is a man who denies the existence of God.
-So one day, Being X, who claims to be God, transports him to a world where magical warfare takes place and turns him into a small girl in an orphanage in the hopes that her desperation will make her believe in God.
+Tanya, however, in real life, is a man who denies the existence of God.
+So one day, Being X, who claims to be God, transports him to a world where magical warfare takes place and turns him into a little girl in an orphanage in the hopes that her desperation will make her believe in God.
 But Tanya is all set to prove Being X wrong.
-There are a total of 12 episodes in this anime with each episode being 24 minutes in length.
-Then there’s a sequel movie which came out in February this year.
+You can watch the show here.

 10. Steins: Gate

-The plot of ‘Fullmetal Alchemist’ may not appear to be so appealing at first, but it’s dark, intriguingly dark.
-It develops an aura of strangeness.
+The premise of ‘Fullmetal Alchemist: Brotherhood’ may not appear to be so appealing at first, but it’s dark and extremely captivating.
+It has a strange way of drawing viewers’ interest and keeping them hooked to the end.
 Set in a fictional universe in which alchemy is one of the most advanced scientific techniques, the story follows two alchemist brothers named Edward and Alphonse Elric, who are searching for the philosopher’s stone to restore their bodies after a failed attempt to bring their mother back to life using alchemy.
+You can watch the anime here.

-“Terror in Resonance” is the story of two kids, none and twelve, who were not supposed to exist.
+‘Terror in Resonance’ is the story of two kids, none and twelve, who were not supposed to exist.
 Together, they are big trouble for the Japanese police.
-They are witty and are able to outsmart the police very easily.
-It is very interesting to find out their reason to choose terrorism.
+They are witty and are able to outsmart the law enforcement authorities very easily.
+They have a strange reason to choose terrorism instead of peace, and as the race of cat and mouse between two opposing ideologies begins, it is tough to stop one from binge-watching the entire show.
+The anime will definitely remind viewers of ‘Death Note’ because of all the mysteries and mind games.
+The anime is available on Hulu.

-“Durarara!!” tells the story of a Dullahan working as an underworld courier in Ikebukuro, an internet-based anonymous gang called the Dollars and the chaos that unfolds around the most dangerous people in Ikebukuro.
+‘Durarara!!’ recounts the story of a Dullahan who works as an underworld courier in Ikebukuro, an internet-based anonymous gang called The Dollars.
+He is deeply involved in the chaos that unfolds in the region, which is home to some of the most dangerous people in Ikebukuro.
 The series ran for thirteen volumes, published by ASCII Media Works under their Dengeki Bunko imprint.
+The anime may not be as good as ‘Death Note’ but is still worth watching for anime fans who love shows with mystery and drama.
+You can watch the show on Crunchyroll.

-If you are looking for a bone-chilling thriller like Death Note, you should watch “The Future Diary”.
-In this anime, the fear of death can be felt at each step, and the plot is really grim and dark, which makes it interesting.
+If you are looking for a bone-chilling thriller like Death Note, you should watch ‘The Future Diary.’
+In the show, the fear of death can be felt at each step, and the plot is really grim and dark, which makes it interesting.
 Yukiteru Amano, a daydreaming loner who observes life and jots down the events on his cell phone, has only two (imaginary) friends — Deus Ex Machina, the God of Space and Time, and his assistant, Muru Muru.
 But it turns out Deus is very much real.

-Deus transforms Yukiteru’s phone into a Future Diary capable of predicting the future up to ninety days.
+Deus transforms Yukiteru’s phone into a Future Diary capable of predicting the future for up to ninety days.
 Yukiteru discovers that he and eleven others are part of a survival game orchestrated by Deus.
 The aim of this game is to eliminate the other diary holders.
-The winner succeeds Deus as god and can prevent the Apocalypse.
+The winner succeeds Deus as God and can prevent the Apocalypse.
 Yukiteru finds himself protected by Yuno Gasai, a charming but psychopathic classmate who obsessively stalks him after they promised to go stargazing together a year before.
+All episodes are accessible for streaming here.

 Read More: Anime Like Naruto

-Dr. Kenzo Tenma is a young Japanese brain surgeon, who is working at Eisler Memorial Hospital in Düsseldorf.
+Dr. Kenzo Tenma is a young Japanese brain surgeon who is working at Eisler Memorial Hospital in Düsseldorf.
 Tenma is dissatisfied with the political bias of the hospital in treating patients and seizes the chance to change things after a massacre that brings fraternal twins Johan and Anna Liebert to the hospital.
-Johan has a gunshot wound to his head but he manages to survive.
-Meanwhile, Mayor Roedecker dies; Tenma loses his social standing.
+Johan has a gunshot wound to his head, but he manages to survive.
+Meanwhile, Mayor Roedecker dies, and Tenma loses his social standing as a result of going against the advice of his seniors.
 Director Heinemann and the other doctors in Tenma’s way are mysteriously murdered, and both children disappear from the hospital.
 The police suspect Tenma, but they have no evidence and can only question him.
+As the story progress, the dark secrets behind the murder are slowly revealed, and Tenma gets labeled as the prime suspect in all of them.

 Read More: Anime Like Attack on Titan

 When it comes to mind games, Code Geass definitely comes after Death Note.
 With so many strategies and plans, Code Geass is probably the best option for lovers of the genre.
-Besides that, the anime has a lot of action scenes and explosions.
-It follows Lelouch, who becomes involved in a terrorist attack and finds a mysterious girl called C.C. who saves his life from the Britannian Royal Guard, by making a contract with him and granting him a power known as Geass.
-With that, he plans to overthrow the Empire of Britannia that has taken over Japan and renamed it Area 11.
+Besides that, the anime has a lot of action scenes as well.
+It follows Lelouch, who becomes involved in a terrorist attack and finds a mysterious girl called C.C.
+She not only saves his life from the Britannian Royal Guard but also grants him a power known as Geass.
+With that, Lelouch began to plan the overthrow of the Empire of Britannia that had taken over Japan and renamed it Area 11.
+But the world is not as simple as it seems, and his mysterious powers ultimately lead to his isolation in a fight for the greater good.
+The anime is accessible for streaming on Funimation.

 Read More: Anime Like Trinity Seven